 If you do a lot of online shopping, you can save a ton of money with Wikibuy.
 While it’s not technically additional revenue in the form of passive income, it is still extra money you would have spent while shopping anyway.

-The Wikibuy app is free to install and activates when you shop Amazon or other online retailers.
+The Wikibuy app is free to install and activates when you shop on Amazon or other online retailers.
 Before checking out, it will notify you if the same product is cheaper somewhere else—saving you hundreds (or more) each year.

 Known for its famous TV and radio ratings, Nielsen is one of the leading media research companies in the world.